 - Mechanical breakdown – mechanical failure of your A/C, freezers, or other machinery

-Feel free to contact us at P Fudge & Associates with your questions.
+Feel free to contact us at Fudge Insurance with your questions.
 We can help you craft a policy that identifies and covers your company’s specific needs.

 Whether your company owns an entire fleet of vehicles or just one, Commercial Auto insurance helps reduce your liability on the road so that an accident doesn’t turn into a financial disaster.

-P Fudge & Associates helps cover a wide range of commercial auto insurance needs for fleet operators and business owners.
+Fudge Insurance helps cover a wide range of commercial auto insurance needs for fleet operators and business owners.
 We will guide you through the process of making sure you are protected in the event you need to file a claim, or if a claim is filed against you.